huy/browser_programming/README.markdown

 So it is important to know that if we want to notify a View about when our method is called, then we need to define our own event and fire this event using `trigger(event, [*args])` in the course of the method.

+Attempt to change attributes of the Model without using `set` method will not emit any events.

 **Collection Object**